kilshaw/squash_foot_patterns_tracking_models/README.md

 **Format**

-The models are a single averaged microcycle of a ghosting pattern and exist in json. format and as midi grooves.
+The models are individual microcycles of each ghosting pattern and exist in json format, c_seq text (puredata) and midi clips/ grooves.
 For pull requests use the The API endpoint locally for this project.
 (No hosting yet, besides it is not a restful API at the moment).
 Clone or download locally from this repository.

 **Case Studies Elite Players:**